San Maurizio al Monastero Maggiore

 San Maurizio al Monastero Maggiore is a church in Milan, Northern Italy.
 It was originally attached to the most important female convent of the Benedictines in the city, Monastero Maggiore, which is now in use as the Civic Archaeological Museum.
 The church today is used every Sunday from October to June to celebrate in the Byzantine Rite, in Greek according to the Italo-Albanian tradition.
-It is also used as concert hall.
+It is also used as a concert hall.